whizard/bazel-talk-2023/USEFUL_STUFF.md

 # Some Useful Stuff For Using BazelAs
-Here are basic and useful Bazel commands and other Bazel references.
+Here are some basic and useful Bazel commands.

 ## Bazel build